w3c/wai-statements/index.md

 * <strong>Example:</strong> Persons with disabilities, please contact: Department of Communication; accessibility@universityofsampel.ort; Tel.: +31 111 111 1111.
 Procurers, please contact: procurers@universityofsampel.ort; Tel.: +31 111 111 112.
 * <strong>Format:</strong> [Contact information 1]; [Contact information 2]
 * <button type="button">Add to my Accessibility Statement</button>
 {% include excol.html type="end" %}

-{% include excol.html type="start" id="Notes_input" %}
-### Notes
-{% include excol.html type="middle" %}
-* Any information important for the understanding of this Statement and/or changes since the previous Accessibility Statement.
-* <strong>Example:</strong> For the updated wayfinder app, this could be: "We have added more color contrast to the main selection menu of the wayfinder app.
-Due to building activities on the campus of our university, we have also added new routes for persons who are blind".
-For the website of the University of Sampel library, this could be: "The news department of our website has now added 'skiplinks to jump over headers.
-This way, persons using screenreader software can quickly jump to the main content of our webpages".
-* <strong>Format:</strong> [Information important for the understandig of this Accessibility Statement]; [Identify accessibility changes since the previous Accessibility Statement]
-* <textarea rows="1" cols="50">Add information that is important for the understanding or explains accessibility related changes since the previous version</textarea><button type="button">Add to my Accessibility Statement</button>
-{% include excol.html type="end" %}

 {% include excol.html type="start" id="Remarks_explanations_input" %}